Quantum unique ergodicity for magnetic Laplacians on T^2: Introduction

 \section{Introduction}

 Let $\T^2=\R^2/\Z^2$ be the standard Euclidean torus of dimension $2$ that we endow with a \emph{fixed} smooth and real-valued $2$-form $B(x_1,x_2)\dd x_1\wedge \dd x_2$ satisfying

-Under such an assumption, one can define a magnetic (or Bochner) Laplacian\footnote{In fact, up to gauge choices, there is a one parameter family $\mathscr{L}_\alpha$ of such operators, where $\alpha$ varies in $\R^2/(2\pi\Z^2)$.
-Yet, our main result is the same for each parameter $\alpha$ (and for each gauge choice) and we omit it in the introduction.} $\mathscr{L}$.
-We refer to Section~\ref{s:laplacian} for precise definitions and let us just recall that it acts on the following type of functions
+One can define a magnetic (or Bochner) Laplacian\footnote{In fact, up to gauge choices, there is a one parameter family $\mathscr{L}_\alpha$ of such operators, where $\alpha$ varies in $\R^2/(2\pi\Z^2)$.
+Yet, our main result is the same for each parameter $\alpha$ (and for each gauge choice) and we omit it in the introduction.} $\mathscr{L}$ on $\T^2$.
+The magnetic Laplacian on $\R^2$ is